Who can submit an Expression of Interest?

-- The MPNP uses an electronic system for both the submission of Expressions of Interest and nomination applications and we will communicate with you via email.
+- The MPNP uses an electronic system for both the submission of Expressions of Interest and nomination applications (Business applicants submit a paper based application) and we will communicate with you via email.
 Please ensure that you provide a valid email address to us.

-- If you are invited to submit an application, you can use the same log-in information you created for your Expression of Interest to complete your nomination application.
+- If you are invited to submit an application, you can use the same log-in information you created for your Expression of Interest to complete your nomination application (Skilled Worker only).

 - You must make sure that the information you provide in your Expression of Interest stays true and accurate at all times.
 If your situation changes, you must update your profile.

 - If we find that you provided false information or left out important details, your application will be refused and you could be barred for two years from submitting another application.

 By completing an Expression of Interest, you automatically receive a score based on a number of criteria.
 The highest-scoring candidates in the pool will be invited on a regular basis to provide a full application to the MPNP.
 The criteria for Skilled Workers differs from the criteria for Business Investors.
 Further information on EOI Ranking criteria can be found in the Skilled Workers in Manitoba, Skilled Workers Overseas, and Business Investors sections.